To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 These are signs that you should not let the dog and cat near one another.
 It’s okay for the animals to pay attention to one another, but you don’t want them fixated on the other.

 Familiarize Each Other’s Scents

 Before making contact with one another, give each animal a blanket or towel to lay on.
 Let them have it for a day or two, so their scent is transferred to it.
 Then, give it to the other pet, so they can learn the new scent and get used to the smell.
 Allow the pets to explore the other blanket or towel as they wish, do not force them to do anything.
 You’ll need to do this every day because the scent will wear off some.

 Next, you can introduce them through a glass door or window.
 For example, if you have a glass patio door you could let your dog outside and let your cat in the room where the door enters.
 Let them approach the door as they please.

 Again, you do not want to force either one to do anything.
 If possible, have another person help you, so you can have someone with each animal.
 Each of you can give treats to the dog and cat near the glass door to show that being around the other is a good thing.

 Make sure that both animals are staying calm and pay attention to their body language.
 Is the cat’s back arched?
 Is the dog barking excessively?
 These are warning signs that the animals are not ready to meet face to face.
 Repeat this introduction through the glass until each animal is calm when seeing the other.

-Work toward extending your dog’s leash and giving her more room to approach the cat and sniff him.
-After a few seconds, call your dog back and treat her for respecting the cat and coming when you called her.
-Progress toward allowing your dog off leash and supervising all interactions with your dog and cat until a month has passed with no bad interactions.
+Work towards extending your dog’s leash and giving them more room to approach the cat and sniff.
+After a few seconds, call your dog back and treat them for respecting the cat and coming when called.
+Progress toward allowing your dog off-leash and supervising all interactions with your dog and cat until a month has passed with no bad interactions.